cpearson3/another-sass-interface-framework/README.md

 ### 3.1.1
 - Modified widths for the '.container' class in the grid module
 - Added '.fullscreen' class to the positioning module for full view height elements
+- jQuery is now bundled into the build process and is not required to be loaded separately

 ### 3.1.0
 - New typography management with [modular scale](http://modularscale.com)